 I began my journey into Soul Midwifery many years ago when I realised that we do not “die well” in the West.
 I started researching “better ways to die”, really as a way of coming to terms with my own death and the loss of others in my life, and of realising the importance of putting down my own wishes not only in the event of my death, but also in telling people “how” I wanted my dying to be!
 Of course, as with so many things in life, that search took me down a path that introduced me to Felicity Warner and the Soul Midwife movement, and is a continually evolving and ongoing process of self-development and learning.

 As a fully qualified holistic therapist, Reiki healer (to level 3 Master Teacher) and hedgerow herbalist ( click to visit my Facebook page), I utilise all of the skills and therapies that I have at my disposal into my End of Life Skills practice.
-I have much experience within palliative care, I am a Butterfly Volunteer (a companion to the dying) at the Lister Hospital, and I volunteered at Willen Hospice.
-I co own a palliative complementary therapy service (Angelic Aurora Palliative Care Therapies – click to visit my Facebook page or website ) supporting, educating and advocating awareness around everything to do with end of life, as well as providing gentle holistic therapies to those at end of life or living with terminal diagnosis.
+I have much experience within palliative care, I have been a Butterfly Volunteer (a companion to the dying) at the Lister Hospital, and a complementary therapist volunteer at Willen Hospice.
+I co-founded and run a charity palliative complementary therapy service (Angelic Aurora End of Life Charity Foundation – click to visit my Facebook page or website ) supporting, educating and advocating awareness around everything to do with end of life, as well as providing gentle holistic therapies to those at end of life or living with terminal diagnosis.
 We hold regular death and grief cafes, as well as wellbeing retreat events.